 This is a nationally approved vocational course that is recognised throughout Australia.

-Study this course for low-fee or free in 2021
+Study this course for free in 2023

 Free TAFE for Priority Courses is available if you are under 20 years old, or enrolling in a course at a higher level than you have completed before.

 If you don't tick either of these boxes, you could still have a chance!
 There are other factors, too.
 The best way to find out if you’re eligible is to apply.

 - Course detail, course structure and units of study.

 Study areas include: community development frameworks; Aboriginal and Torres Strait Islander cultural safety; supporting young people; responding to family violence and homelessness; and legal and ethical compliance.